Twisted (co)homology of non-orientable Weyl semimetals: Extensions

 As before, the semimetal invariants in the group $\ZZ^3\oplus\ZZ_2^4\oplus\ZZ^k$ can be fully understood in terms of this insulating description, in the sense that the creation and annihilation of pairs of Weyl nodes along the loops discussed above mediates phase transitions between different insulating invariants.

 We finish this section by noting that our description in terms of twisted Dirac loops agrees well with previously established conclusions in the context of inversion-symmetric insulators.
 In particular, a many-band description of such insulators is given in Ref.~\cite{Turner2012}, in terms of three $\ZZ$-valued Chern numbers and eight other $\ZZ$ invariants based on eigenvalues of the inversion symmetry at each of the eight TRIM.
 In the present two-band setting, the latter eight $\ZZ$ invariants are reduced to $\ZZ_2$ invariants, corresponding to the $\ZZ_2$ symmetry eigenvalue on the occupied band at each TRIM.
-These eight are further reduced to the four independent $\ZZ_2$ factors appearing in the group $\ZZ^3\oplus\ZZ_2^4$ by imposing physical constraints on these occupied states.
-Concretely, the eigenvalues $\zeta\in\ZZ_2\coloneqq\{\pm1\}$ are bound to satisfy
+These eight are further reduced to the four independent $\ZZ_2$ factors appearing in the group $\ZZ^3\oplus\ZZ_2^4$ by imposing four physical constraints on these occupied states: concretely, the eigenvalues $\zeta\in\ZZ_2\coloneqq\{\pm1\}$ are bound to satisfy

-for insulating states; here $\text{TRIM}_{k_i=0}$ denotes the four TRIM lying in the $k_i=0$ plane for any $i\in\{x,y,z\}$, and $C_i$ is the corresponding Chern number as calculated in Eq.~\eqref{eq:insulatorchern}.
-These $\ZZ_2$ eigenvalues have a precise interpretation in terms of the homology framework given above: the eigenvalue at any given TRIM is $-1$ precisely when a twisted Dirac loop or string passes through that point.
+for insulating states.
+Here $\text{TRIM}_{k_i=0}$ denotes the four TRIM lying in the $k_i=0$ plane for any $i\in\{x,y,z\}$, and $C_i$ is the corresponding Chern number as calculated in Eq.~\eqref{eq:insulatorchern}.
+These four constraints dictate how the eight $\zeta\in\ZZ^2$ are interrelated, leaving only four factors effectively independent.
+This has a precise interpretation in terms of the homology framework given above: the eigenvalue at any given TRIM is $-1$ precisely when a twisted Dirac loop or string passes through that point.
+The four independent combinations of eigenvalues can then be deduced from the Dirac loops in the four $\ZZ_2$ generators in Eq.~\eqref{eq:Z2-generators}: for example, $\nu_{xy}$ features Dirac loops crossing the four TRIM in the $xy$-plane, and as such corresponds to a state with an eigenvalue of $-1$ at those points and 1 elsewhere.